subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 ![Enrich input](/assets/enrich.png)

+Enriching is taking the sum of word token vectors, where each vector is weighted by pairwise score.
+An non vectorized implementation should make it clear.

+{% highlight python %}
+enriched_x_ = np.zeros(shape=x.shape)
+for i, scores in enumerate(pairwise_scoring):
+    weighted_sum = np.zeros(x[0,:].shape)
+    for j,score in enumerate(scores):
+        weighted_sum+= x[j,:] * score
+    enriched_x[i] = weighted_sum
+{% endhighlight %}

 This is the underlying idea behind self-attention.
-Since the words are already represented in the vector space, dot product of the vector provides the similarity scores between words.
-If two words have occurred together in the corpus used to train the embedding model, the dot product will say they are similar.
+Since the words are represented in the vector space, dot product of the vectors provides the similarity scores between words.
+If two words have occurred together enough times in the corpus used to train the embedding model, the dot product will say they are similar.
 This score is further used to enrich the input.

 Self attention expanded